 Bob Todd is a lifelong Colorado beekeeper, and for many years has operated a comb honey operation in Boulder County.
 Bob also has for many years mentored and helped local beekeepers with their beekeeping operations.
 Together with CPBA graphic designer Michael Hall, they own and operate Sweet Tooth Farms AKA Rabbit Mountain Comb Honey in Lyons, Colorado.

 Matthew Hoepfinger is from Golden, Colorado and has a Master’s degree in Computer Science.
 In the last 25 years he has worked for small tech start-ups to fortune 150 companies as a software engineer.
 Matt is relatively new to the vocation of beekeeping, but his enthusiasm and attention to detail are both excellent predictors for successful beekeeping.
-Matt currently manages about a dozen hives.
+Matt currently manages about twenty hives.
 The other CPBA officers are very appreciative of Matt’s skills and knowledge and in getting the CPBA established.